 Potassium permanganate will start a fire when mixed with a couple of different compounds.
 Glycerin is the most common, but antifreeze will also do the trick.
 Antifreeze seems to create a reaction that is a little more violent.
 Be very careful when using either.
 The reaction is not always immediate.
 It can take several seconds for the reaction to start a fire – let it be.

 After gathering all the necessary fire tinder and large pieces of wood to keep your fire going, place a teaspoon of Potassium permanganate on a flat surface.
 Carefully add the same amount of Glycerine or Antifreeze evenly on top of your pile.
 Next, stand back a couple of feet and wait at the ready with your tinder.

 Mix sugar in with the Glycerin before adding to your Condy’s Crystals, and you’ll get a decent signal smoke.

-For water purification, its use is fairly straight forward.
+For water purification, its use is relatively straightforward.
 First, if there is any sediment in the water, strain it out.
 Then add 3 – 4 crystals per liter of water.
 Stir or shake for a few seconds then let sit for 2 hours.
 The water should be a light pink (a concentration of 1:10,000) – no darker.

 Here are some proportions for killing the different nasty organisms that can find their way into water:

-- Bacteria requires a minimum of 2.5mg per liter of water.
+- Bacteria require a minimum of 2.5mg per liter of water.

 - Viruses require a minimum of 50mg (close to danger levels) per liter.